-Sociology I will contain six questions, based on material covered in SO1310/11 Introduction to Sociology in the last academic year.
-Candidates are expected to answer two questions.
-Sociology II will contain nine questions, based on material covered in the first term on each of SO2310 (Introduction to Social Research), SO2343 (Gender, Work and Family) and SO2330 (European Societies).
-Candidates are expected to answer any two questions.
+Sociology I will contain six questions (four based on material covered in SO1310/11 Introduction to Sociology in the last academic year and two general questions).
+Candidates are expected to answer one question from each section of the paper.
+Sociology II will contain nine questions (six based on material covered in the first term on each of SO2310 Introduction to Social Research, SO2343 Gender, Work and Family, and SO2350 Power, State and Social Movements) and three general questions.
+Candidates are expected to answer one question from each section of the paper.

 Sociology I and II papers carry equal marks.
+Both papers contain a compulsory general question.
 The scope of the other papers is described in the relevant handbooks.